QuineDot/rust-learning/src/dyn-trait-impls.md

 and applies to the supertrait implementations for `dyn Trait` as well.

-[We'll see that this can be useful later.](./dyn-trait-erased.md)  But unfortunately, [there are some compilier bugs around the compiler implementation taking precedence over your blanket implementations.](https://github.com/rust-lang/rust/issues/57893#issuecomment-510690333)
+[We'll see that this can be useful later.](./dyn-trait-erased.md)  But unfortunately, [there are some compiler bugs around the compiler implementation taking precedence over your blanket implementations.](https://github.com/rust-lang/rust/issues/57893#issuecomment-510690333)
 How those bugs are dealt with is yet to be determined; it's possible that certain blanket implementations will be disallowed, or that